karthikakuthota06-cyber/karthik_files-exceptions-errors/README.md

                                             ASSIGNMENT 4 : Files, Exceptions and Errors in Python.

 1. Task 1 is about to check whether the 'sample.txt' file is present or not.
+   The program of task 1 is present in the t7.py.
    First we have to create the 'sample.txt' and add the data into it.
    If file is present, then we have to read the data or contents present in the sample.txt file.
    The output would be :